 Hubby and I have seen Dice before.
 He is totally hilarious but also totally raunchy.
 Definitely not for everyone.
 Although I will say, even if you are not a huge fan, I highly recommend checking out his most recent show, Dice on Showtime.
 This is a scripted comedy series where he plays himself.
 Its really funny as he basically pokes fun of the fact that he is now a has-been trying to still be cool in Vegas.
 You can catch the six half-hour episodes of this show on Showtime On Demand.

 Unfortunately we did not hit it big in the casinos.
 No bringing home that giant sack of money.
 But we did bring home lots of great memories, and the chance to look forward to next year’s Vegas trip.
-With 48 hours in Vegas you can’t even scratch the surface of all the fun and great food there is to be had in Sin City, but we definitely had a great time together!
+With 48 hours in Vegas you can’t even scratch the surface of all the fun and great food there are so many great things to do in Las Vegas for couples!

-What are you favorite things to do in Vegas?
+What are you favorite things to do in Las Vegas for couples?